Requesting a Review of your Police Complaint

 The Mayor and Deputy Mayor of Greater Manchester have powers to conduct investigations into complaints about Greater Manchester Police’s Chief Constable.
 If you have a complaint about the Chief Constable of Greater Manchester Police then please email email@example.com

-If you have a complaint about a police officer, member of police staff, police community support officer or special constable of Greater Manchester Police, please visit the Greater Manchester Police website for more information: https://www.gmp.police.uk/complaints
+If you have a complaint about a police officer, member of police staff, police community support officer or special constable of Greater Manchester Police, please visit the Greater Manchester Police website for more information.

 If you have a complaint about the Mayor of Greater Manchester or the Deputy Mayor for Policing and Crime in relation to police and crime issues, please read the following policy document and complete the complaints form contained within it:

-Between the 1st of April 2018 and the 31st of March 2019 a total of 4 complaints were received addressed to the Greater Manchester Police and Crime Panel.
-2 of these complaints concerned the Greater Manchester Deputy Mayor, 1 of the complaints concerned the Greater Manchester Mayor and 1 of the complaints concerned the former Police and Crime Commissioner.
+Between the 1st of April 2020 and the 31st of March 2021 a total of seven complaints were received addressed to the Greater Manchester Police and Crime Panel.
+Three of these complaints concerned the Greater Manchester Deputy Mayor, one of the complaints concerned the Greater Manchester Mayor and three complaints concerned both the Mayor and Deputy Mayor.

 To learn more about what should happen when you report crime - and the support services available to victims - visit the Greater Manchester Victims' Services website.